BrazenCloud/beachhead/README.md

-# BrazenCloud Beachhead
+# BrazenCloud Deployer

-BrazenCloud Beachhead is a Incident Response deployment tool built for IR teams to quickly and easily deploy their tooling to an environment.
+BrazenCloud Deployer is a Incident Response deployment tool built for IR teams to quickly and easily deploy their tooling to an environment.

-In order to use BrazenCloud Beachhead, you need:
+In order to use BrazenCloud Deployer, you need:

 - A BrazenCloud account
 - Playbooks to deploy your agents